ValentinBuletin/PHP_Test_Optimy/README.md

 ## 3. Changes

-Please check *changes.txt* for a list of all the changes.
+Please check *changes.txt* for a list of all the changes and also the bad practices encountered.